GitHobbs/project_3/README.md

 # aWei

-# project_3
-aWei is a protocol built on the blockchain that allows cruise lines and hotels to tokenize and distribute cabin and room night inventory in a decentralized way.

 ## Summary

 aWei is a web3 platform that allows cruise lines to transparently manage, price, and sell inventory on the Ethereum blockchain.
 It provides cruise lines with a UI and dashboard that allows them to add mintable inventory to the platform, track and fulfill bookings, and adjust pricing.
 It also provides them with a customer UI that allows travelers to browse inventory and mint cabin reservations as NFTs directly from the cruise line.
+Customers can also easily transfer cabins to others via the same UI.

 ## Supplier Interface

 - allow cruiseline to input inventory information including:
   - departure date
-  - return date
+  - number of nights
   - destinations visited
-  - cabin type
+  - cruise name
   - price (ETH)
-  - port of origin
+  - departure port
   - cruise line
-  - total available inventory
+  - available inventory
 - create ERC 1155 mintable contract where travelers can mint cruise cabin NFTs

 ## Customer Interface